open-autonomy/teleoperation/diagram/sequence_diagrams.md

 > See [Exception Occurred Sequence Diagram](./teleoperation-exception-occurred-sequence.svg) if above mermaid code cannot be rendered.

 >[!NOTE]
-> AHS shall sent machine teleoperation state whenever there's a state change on the AHT.
+> AHS shall send machine teleoperation state whenever there is a state change on the AHT.